smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 [Back to Top](#top)

 ## N<a name="N"></a>
 * **Naive Bayes Classifier**<a name="NBC"></a>: Naive Bayes Classifier is based on [Bayes’ Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).
-It assumes that the presence of a particular feature in a class is unrelated with the presence of any other feature and they all independently contribute towards the class probability.
+It assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature and they all independently contribute towards the class probability.
   * Useful links: [Video Explanation by Trevor Hastie](https://youtu.be/6FiNGTYAOAA?t=275) \| [Blog post on towardsdatascience](https://towardsdatascience.com/naive-bayes-classifier-81d512f50a7c)

 [Back to Top](#top)